 Land classed as Grade 2 lies in two blocks.
 One occupies the eastern arm of the western parcel of land and the other is located in the eastern part of the eastern block of land.
 Soil consist of very slightly stony sandy clay loam or medium clay loam overlying ungleyed heavy or sandy clay loam going on to loamy medium sand at approximately 50cm depth.
-Profiles are well drained, falling into Wetness Class I, and ALC grade is limited by soil droughtiness and climate.
+Profiles are well drained, falling into Wetness Class I, and are well drained, falling into Wetness Class I. Grade is limited by soil droughtiness.